yiransheng/gensim-doc2vec-spark/README.md

 ## Overview

 Implements a prototype for running `gensim` `Doc2Vec` on Spark.
-Training for document vectors are pure python (with numpy) as of now, which is 20x-80x slower than `gensim`'s optimized C version.
-Therefore, running this is less likely to be faster than running `gensim` on a single node.
-Only `PV-DBOW` with negative sampling is implemented, and works best with a pre-trained `Word2Vec` model using `hs=0` and `negative>0` settings (skip-gram, negative sampling), so we don't need to learn the weights on hidden layer (`learn-hidden=False`).
+Only `PV-DBOW` with negative sampling is implemented.
 This work is inspired by:

 https://github.com/dirkneumann/deepdist